Kimserey/Arche/post.md

 - Webparts do not need other webparts
 - Modules do not need other modules

-Following this rule enables us flexibility.
-We will then be able to easily remove or add pages.
-We can also substitute a module for another in a webpart or substitute a webpart for another in a page without issues as they are independent from each other.
+Following this rule makes the structure very flexible.
+We will be able to easily remove or add pages.
+We will also be able to substitute a module for another in a webpart or substitute a webpart for another in a page without issues as they are independent from each other.

 Now that we understand the architecture, let's see how we can apply it in F# with WebSharper.